magda-io/magda/README.md

 ## Current Status

 Magda is currently being actively developed, and is still in an immature state - we've yet to fully stabilise and document our APIs or provide administration functionality outside of manually changing things via helm and kubectl.
-If you want to jump in and give it a go feel free - we've been running some form of this in production for some time and haven't had any problems.
+If you want to jump in and give it a go feel free - we've been running some form of this in production (on https://search.data.gov.au) for some time and haven't had any problems.

+## Future

+Magda has been developed as a search tool for open data, but our ambition is to bring it inside government agencies as well, so that they can use have the same quality of tools for their own private data as they do for open data.
+We hope to make improvements in a number of areas:

+-   An opinionated, highly guided publishing process intended to produce high-quality metadata, rather than simply encourage publishing with any quality of metadata
+-   A robust mechanism for authorization that allows for tight controls over who can see what datasets
+-   An easy to use administration interface so that the product can be run without needing to use the command line.
+-   Workflows to facilitate data sharing and the opening of data, within the software itself

 Our current roadmap is available at https://github.com/TerriaJS/magda/blob/master/doc/roadmap.md